-Lucinda Riley is an author I have come to love and respect.
-And I look forward to each new book she -publishes.
+The late author, Lucinda Riley (1965-2021) is one I have come to love and respect.
+And I always looked forward to each new book she published.
 But this one falls way short of what I’ve come to expect from her novels.
 Sure, it held my attention.
 And I kept turning each page.
 But this book lacks subtlety and polish, the plot is overly melodramatic, and even some of the dialog is heavy handed and clumsy.
 (It even occurred to me that maybe this was an early work, just re-published.
 But, NO, it’s a 2019 publication.)
 To me, it feels like this one was written in a hurry, throwing together a bunch of dramatic themes and elements — all to capitalize on the popularity of Riley’s SEVEN SISTERS series.
-Awarded three stars on Goodreads.
+I gave it three stars on Goodreads.

 THE BUTTERFLY ROOM is another one of those non-linear novels that are so popular these days, where the book moves back and forth in time, slowly building a full picture of someone’s life.
 This novel’s central character is Posy, a 70-year old British widow living alone in her family’s very large ancestral home, Admiral House.
 Part of the story tells about her childhood during World War II at Admiral House, her adolescence in Cornwall living with her Grandmother, and her pioneering studies as one of the first women admitted to study at Cambridge University.
 And she has a couple of romances while pursuing a short lived career as a botanist at Kew Gardens.